 - Members can apply the Education Award to current education expenses for the cost of attendance through the financial aid office on their campus

 - The Education Award is good for up to 7 years, members can use it to go towards graduate programs, continuing education, trade and specialty school, and study abroad.

 Forbearance- During your term of service, you may also qualify for forbearance, or stopping the required re-payment of student loans, and/or interest on those loans.
 You can find more information here.

 For more information on the types of service that qualify for our program, please view the document here.

 For more information on the terms of service offered by your institution, please contact your campus coordinator.
 Currently, the Utah Campus Compact AmeriCorps Program is available to students at Utah Campus Compact member institutions.
 Students must serve at one of Utah Campus Compact’s Qualified Service Sites.

 To get started in the Utah Campus Compact AmeriCorps Program you will need to attend an orientation and pass a brief test afterwards with a score of 80% or higher.
 You may attend an in-person orientation (if offered by your institution) or one of our many orientations offered online.
 You can find our schedule of orientations on our events calendar here.
 The orientations are labeled as "Prospective AmeriCorps Orientation" on the calendar.
 Depending on the orientation to you decide to take, it will determine your service start date.
 Please read the details of the orientation before registering.
 UCC has two enrollment start dates, the 1st of the month and the 15th of the month.
 Your orientation date determines your start date.

 Once you complete the orientation, we will send an email which will provide you with a link asking you to fill out a Google Doc form.
 With the information collected from the form, we will be able to enter you into our IPT system, send you the login credentials, and have you start your enrollment application online!
-We are currently still in beta as this online enrollment system is new.
-We thank you ahead of time for your patience.

 Here are some documents you may need to reference and/or complete to enroll in the AmeriCorps program.